« Back to Vacations

 Onwards to Kyoto Connect with Locals

-Board an Express train this morning to Kyoto, where you'll connect with locals at a traditional restaurant on your Be My Guest experience.
-You'll learn about local Japanese customs from your hosts.
-After lunch, visit the UNESCO-listed Kinkakuji Temple with its famous Kinkaku (Golden Pavilion), the proud symbol of Kyoto and a Zen temple, which has its origins as a 14th-century villa.
+Board an express train this morning to Kyoto, where you'll connect with locals at a traditional restaurant on your Be My Guest experience.
+Learn about local Japanese customs from your hosts.
+After lunch, visit the UNESCO-listed Kinkakuji Temple, home to the famous Kinkaku (Golden Pavilion), the proud symbol of Kyoto and a Zen temple, which has its origins as a 14th-century villa.

 Discover Enchanting Kyoto

-The blazing orange torii gates of Fushimi Inari Shrine guide our path through the forest, up into the mountains and to a sacred site that has heard prayers for prosperity and happiness since the 8th century.
-We continue to Sanjusangen-do Hall and admire the minute detail of each of its 1,001 "thousand-handed" goddesses of mercy statues, then enjoy a walking tour of the Gion area.
-This evening, we indulge in a Farewell Dinner with your Travel Director and fellow guests.
+The blazing orange torii gates of Fushimi Inari Shrine guide your path through the forest, up into the mountains and to a sacred site that has heard prayers for prosperity and happiness since the 8th century.
+Continue to Sanjusangen-do Hall and admire the intricate detail of its 1,001 statues of the "thousand-handed" goddesses of mercy.
+Then, enjoy a walking tour through the Gion district, known for its traditional wooden machiya houses and geisha culture.
+This evening, indulge in dinner with your Travel Director and fellow travelers.

 Cross the Seto Inland Sea to Awaji Island Stays With Stories

-This morning we leave Japan's main island Honshu behind, crossing the world's largest suspension bridge over the Seto Inland Sea to Awaji Island.
+This morning, leave Japan's main island Honshu behind as you cross the world's largest suspension bridge over the Seto Inland Sea to Awaji Island.
 Enjoy free time for lunch, then take a walk around Yumebutai, a complex of buildings built on the side of the mountain.
-One of the most striking features is the '100 Stepped Garden' a group of 100 flowerbeds in small square gardens on an incline and arranged in grids spread over several levels.
+One of the most striking features is the '100 Stepped Garden' a group of 100 flowerbeds in small square gardens arranged in grids across several levels on an incline.
 Visit the Water Temple and admire the reflection of the surrounding mountains, rice paddies and bamboo groves as you descend the steps to the Buddhist temple beneath its still waters.
-Journey to the small mountain hot springs village of Kotohira where our accommodation tonight is one of Trafalgar's Stays With Stories - a traditional Japanese ryokan.
-We'll have some time this evening to climb the steps adjacent to the hotel to visit Kotohira-gu Shrine and be rewarded with breathtaking views of the surrounding countryside.
-Later perhaps take a relaxing soak in the onsen (hot spring) bath at our hotel.
+Journey to the small mountain hot springs village of Kotohira, where tonight's accommodation is one of Trafalgar's Stays With Stories - a traditional Japanese ryokan.
+You'll have time this evening to climb the steps adjacent to the hotel to visit Kotohira-gu Shrine and enjoy breathtaking views of the countryside.
+Later, perhaps unwind with a relaxing soak in the onsen (hot spring) bath at the hotel.

 Hotel: Kotohira Grand Sakuranosho Ryokan